House Legend Mousse T Reveals Secrets Behind No. 1 Hit ‘Horny,’ his Grammy nomination, his Collaboration with Tom Jones & Powerful Remix Tips”

 img

 We had a long chat about his introduction to music, his inspirations, his long and colourful career, including his albums, his Grammy nomination, his mega hits with Horny and Sex Bomb and his favourite own remixes.
-He also gave us some fantastic advice on how to craft timeless remixes.
-We chatted about some of the artists who are exciting him right now including Folamour, Young Pulse and Tom Misch and who he is excited to see at the Scottish House and Disco festival.
+He also gave us some fantastic advice on how to craft timeless remixes and we chatted about some of the artists who are exciting him right now including Folamour, Young Pulse and Tom Misch.

 It’s a wonderful interview.
 I hope you enjoy it!